 I've been drawing comics since the late 1950s.
 I had a little instruction in the 1960s, but when I went to college, I didn't take any art courses because I didn't want The Man to touch anything so important.
-In my 30s, I realized that some instruction would probably help me improve my drawing, so I took a few classes at The School of Visual Arts and Rockland Community college.
+In my 30s, I realized that some instruction would probably help me improve my drawing, so I took a few classes at The School of Visual Arts and Rockland Community College.
 I even got an associate's degree in graphic design a couple of years ago.
-Along the way, I kept working on some comics and a children's books while raising children and building my journalism career.
+Along the way, I kept working on some comics and a children's book while raising children and building my journalism career.
 This blog focuses on my latest, "mature" phase.
 I'm finally taking my comics public!